 Since the Ricketts family is collecting money for Donald Trump, they also have an interest in whether he is dominant and wins (represented by a T) or is recessive and loses (as indicated as t).
 So there are four possible outcomes, which will be discussed below.

 The preferred outcome in my world is Cubs winning and Trump losing, represented by Ct on the square.
-The celebrations of early November would carry on into infinity, at least for me.
+The baseball celebrations of early November would then carry on into infinity, at least for me.

 But it’s the other two results that could be most interesting.
 A Cubs loss, followed by a Trump loss, is represented as ct on the square.
 And as devastating as a Cubs loss could be, the following week would bring some good news, at least.
 It probably wouldn’t be enough to lift the clouds of disappointment, but as a human living on planet earth, I would feel at least a little bit better.